ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/modules.md

     If specification for an agent already exists in the knowledge base, no new connections will be created, i.e. there will be no duplicates.

 !!! note
-    All provided arguments must be valid, otherwize you module will not be registered, because errors will occur.
+    All provided arguments must be valid, otherwise you module will not be registered, because errors will occur.

 !!! warning
     If specification for an agent isn't already in the knowledge base, you should call all the methods listed after `AgentBuilder` call.